Last updated: 2018-01-22

 How to get promoted to a City Rank: [Senator], [Governor], [Premier]

 Fill out a City Rank Promotion Request Form.
-Your request will then be considered at the next City Rank Candidate Batch, which is usually held every 1-2 months.
+Your request will then be considered at the next City Rank Candidate Batch, which is held every month.

 How to get promoted to Staff